 Philippe's curriculum vitae provides more details about his studies, lifelong training cycle and career path, as well as on his publications.
-It is available as a PDF file both in French and in English.
+It is available as a PDF document both in French and in English.

 In January 2020, Philippe met the professional photographer Éric Devillet.
 A couple of weeks after the shooting session the portraits came in.
 Below is a short selection of portraits.
 More are presented on the Portraits page in French...

 As soon as Philippe retired, he set off on a new course and started translating into French prose poems written in English by the Lebanese poet, writer and artist Kahlil Gibran.
-To date three books have been published: Le Fol translated from The Madman, Le Sable et l'Écume translated from Sand and Foam and Le Prophète translated from The Prophet, Gibran's masterpiece (available in two different versions), and Le Précurseur translated from The Forerunner.
+To date five books have been published: Le Fol translated from The Madman, Le Sable et l'Écume translated from Sand and Foam and Le Prophète translated from The Prophet, Gibran's masterpiece (available in two different versions), and Le Précurseur translated from The Forerunner.
 Other books by Gibran will be translated in the coming years, with Le Pérégrin (The Wanderer) tentatively in 2023...

 Further publication projects are described in more details on the Publications page in French...